 Bury Schools Linking Programme was launched in the Autumn term 2018, led for Bury Council by the Curriculum and Language Access Service (CLAS).

-Now in our third year of linking, we are excited to see that the virtual linking programme is attracting even more schools.
+Now in 2021-22, heading into our fourth year of Linking, we are excited to see that interest in the Linking Programme continues to increase.
 In 2019-20, we had 14 classes, linking a fabulous 420 children from our district, and in 2020-21 this increased to 16 classes.

 The sessions were carefully planned by Community Arts North West (CAN) in consultation with CLAS to align with the principles of Schools Linking:

 - to develop and deepen children ’s understanding of identity, diversity, equality and community